 Truss materials also determine how well a structure stands up to various winter weather types.
-Wood rafter construction, for example, may be susceptible to damage whereas trusses often prove to be stronger.
-Heavy timber construction provides more resistance, as does various steel construction methods in extreme cases.
+Wood rafter construction, for example, maybe susceptible to damage whereas trusses often prove to be stronger.
+Heavy timber construction provides more resistance, as do various steel construction methods in extreme cases.

 Although you can't predict catastrophic winter events, you can make sure your home is built to code specific to your area.
 You can also have a preseason inspection from a roofing contractor to identify areas of concern in the gutters, downspouts, flashing, soffit, trusses, bracing, sheathing, and interior ceilings, and any other components that may be showing signs of fatigue or damage.
 It's better to have sound peace of mind in late October than to find your roof is ripe for damage in early February.